hasundue/lophus/README.md

 ## Features

 - Web standard [Streams API][streams-api]
+- Portable (no dependency on Deno or Node.js APIs)
-- Lightweight (~ 4.0 KB minified)
+- Lightweight (~ 4.0 KB when minified)
-- Robust
-- Strongly typed

 ## Examples